PlaidCloud/website/content/en/docs/concepts/workloads/controllers/statefulset.md

   * Learn what's involved when you [delete a StatefulSet](/docs/tasks/run-application/delete-stateful-set/).
   * Learn how to [configure a Pod to use a volume for storage](/docs/tasks/configure-pod-container/configure-volume-storage/).
   * Learn how to [configure a Pod to use a PersistentVolume for storage](/docs/tasks/configure-pod-container/configure-persistent-volume-storage/).
-* `StatefulSet` is a top-level resource in the Kubernetes REST API.
+* `StatefulSet` is a top-level resource in the PlaidCloud REST API.
   Read the {{< api-reference page="workload-resources/stateful-set-v1" >}}
   object definition to understand the API for stateful sets.
 * Read about [PodDisruptionBudget](/docs/concepts/workloads/pods/disruptions/) and how